Richard Hough

 Richard Alexander Hough (/haʊ/; 15 May 1922 – 7 October 1999) was a British author and historian specializing in maritime history.

 Personal life

-Hough married the author Charlotte Woodyatt, whom he had met when they were pupils at Frensham Heights School, and they had five children, including the author Deborah Moggach, the children's author Sarah Garland, and Alexandra Hough, author of the textbook Hough’s Cardio Respiratory Care.
+Hough married the author Charlotte Woodyatt, whom he had met when they were pupils at Frensham Heights School, and they had five children, including the author Deborah Moggach, the children's author Sarah Garland, Alexandra Hough, author of the textbook Hough’s Cardio Respiratory Care and Bryony Driver artist and blacksmith.

 Literary career

 Hough won the Daily Express Best Book of the Sea Award in 1972.